-- The above entry fee policy applies if the event has to be cancel due to a community or natural disaster, act of God, and/or Terrorism.
+- The above entry fee policy applies if the event has to be cancel due to an act of God, war, terrorist act, government regulation, riot, disaster, or strike, provided said act or event makes performance hereunder impossible.
+NdZONE Inc will have no liability for power disruptions of any kind.
 The affected riders will be permitted to sign up at the best price entry fee for the next year’s event up to the end of the registration period.

 - We will email you confirmation when you complete the on-line registration process, and we will add your name to the event roster once we have receive your payment or your Ride Credit request.

 - When registration is closed, it is closed.
 Only riders who have registered and therefore have their name is on the event roster may ride.

 - There will be no exceptions to the deadlines, policies, or rules for granting them would be unfair to the riders who have complied with them.

 The U. S. Forest Service permits the White Mountain Double Century to use the Bristlecone Pine Forest.
 The forest contains the oldest living pine trees in the world.
 There are many visitors that come to the park to see these trees, and U.S. Forest Services’ main focus is preserving them.
 We are guest in the forest, and our behavior as guest is closely watched.
 While in the Bristlecone Pine Forest please follow all their rules, and use your best judgement.
 We want to always be welcome back.
 Thank you in advance.

 Riders are required to comply with the California Vehicle Code 21200 Series-Operation of Bicycles while riding in California, and Nevada Vehicle Code while riding in Nevada.
 Any rider that does not comply will be disqualified from completing the ride.